Sagrestia Vecchia: Design

 The plan is a perfect square with a smaller square scarsella or altar on the south side.
 The scarsella is axially positioned in the wall, and connected to the main space by an arched opening.
 The interior of the main space is articulated by a rhythmic system of pilasters, arches that emphasize the space's geometric unity.
 The pilasters are for purely visual purposes, and it was this break between real structure and the appearance of structure that constituted one of the important novelties of Brunelleschi's work.
 The pilasters support an entablature, the only purpose of which is to divide the space into two equal horizontal zones.
 The upper zone features pendentives under the dome, another relative novelty, more typical of Byzantine architecture.
 The dome is actually an umbrella dome, composed of twelve vaults joined at the center.
 It was not an uncommon design and Brunelleschi may have learned the technique from a visit to Milan or other places where such domes existed.
 What was new was the way in which the dome was integrated into the proportion of the space below.
 The use of color is restricted to grey for the stone and white for the wall.
 The correct use of the Corinthian order for the capitals was also new and a testament to Brunelleschi's studies of ancient Roman architecture.

 The decorative details are by Donatello, who designed the tondos in the pendentives, the lunettes, the reliefs above the doors and the doors themselves.

 The smaller dome above the altar is decorated with a depiction of astrological star constellation.
 The arrangement of the constellation is accurate enough to estimate the particular date it represents, although there has been disagreement on the intended date represented there.
 In 1911, Aby Warburg first made an attempt with the help of a Hamburg astronomer and concluded that the date was the July 9, 1422, the date of the consecration of the altar.
 Gertrud Bing later rejected this in favor of a calculation by Arthur Beer for July 6, 1439, the date of the closing session of the Council of Florence, in which the Articles of Union between Eastern and Western Christendom were signed by Latin and Greek delegates.
-More recent recalculation by Professor John L. Heilbron has independently confirmed this date and even estimated the time of day at about noon.
+A more recent recalculation by Professor John L. Heilbron has independently confirmed this date and even estimated the time of day at about noon.